 The court will award custody based on the best interest of the child, and it is up to your attorney to prove to the court that your parenting plan is in the best interest of the child.
 The child custody attorneys at Florida Law Advisers, P.A., know what courts consider when evaluating the best interest of the child and are skilled advocates.
 We can help you draft a parenting plan and persuade the court that your plan is in the best interests of the child.

 We understand how important child custody matters are to our clients and we work tirelessly to help ensure our client’s goals are attained.
-Please do not hesitate to contact us if you have questions about your child custody rights or for more information about our team of professional family lawyers in the Tampa Bay area.
+Please do not hesitate to contact us if you have questions about your child custody rights or for more information about our team of professional family lawyers in Florida.

 Frequently Asked Questions